buildbot/buildbot/master/docs/manual/concepts.rst

 Build Slaves
 ------------

-Each builder is associated with one of more :class:`BuildSlave`\s.
+Each builder is associated with one of more :class:`Worker`\s.
 A builder which is used to perform Mac OS X builds (as opposed to Linux or Solaris builds) should naturally be associated with a Mac buildslave.

 If multiple buildslaves are available for any given builder, you will have some measure of redundancy: in case one slave goes offline, the others can still keep the :class:`Builder` working.